nilvng/shipaton-privacy-policy/README.md

 We have adopted the Australian Privacy Principles (APPs) contained in the Privacy Act 1988 (Cth) (the Privacy Act).
 The NPPs govern the way in which we collect, use, disclose, store, secure and dispose of your Personal Information.
 A copy of the Australian Privacy Principles may be obtained from the website of The Office of the Australian Information Commissioner at https://www.oaic.gov.au/.
 ### What is Personal Information and why do we collect it?
 Personal Information is information or an opinion that identifies an individual.
-Examples of Personal Information we collect includes names, addresses, email addresses, phone and facsimile numbers.
+Examples of Personal Information we collect includes names, addresses, email addresses, real-time location, phone and facsimile numbers.
 This Personal Information is obtained in many ways including by email, via our mobile app, from other publicly available sources, and from third parties.
 We don’t guarantee website links or policy of authorised third parties.
 We collect your Personal Information for the primary purpose of providing our services to you, providing information to our clients and marketing.
 We may also use your Personal Information for secondary purposes closely related to the primary purpose, in circumstances where you would reasonably expect such use or disclosure.
 You may unsubscribe from our mailing/marketing lists at any time by contacting us in writing.
 When we collect Personal Information we will, where appropriate and where possible, explain to you why we are collecting the information and how we plan to use it.